 Homecare allows oxygen, respiratory, and ventilation therapies to be performed in the patient’s home.
 The Respiratory Care department helps patients obtain equipment, teaches them how the treatment should be performed, and shows them how to take care of the machines.
 A practitioner will refer a patient for respiratory homecare.
 Make an appointment by calling Memorial Hospital Central Scheduling at (785) 263-6660.

-The Memorial Hospital Respiratory Care Department offers sleep study services locally for individuals who struggle with getting restful sleep.
-Symptoms of sleep apnea include waking up feeling tired and feeling sleepy during the day.
+The Memorial Hospital Respiratory Therapy Department teams up with Rural Sleep Solutions to offer sleep study services locally for individuals who struggle with getting restful sleep.
+Symptoms of sleep apnea include:

 A good night’s sleep doesn’t have to be something you can only wish for.
 If you usually wake up feeling tired or are often sleepy during the day, you may benefit from a sleep study.